German Open (darts)

 The German Open (known for sponsorship reasons as the Bull's German Open) is a darts tournament that began in 1986.
 It was abandoned for three years before being recurred in 1990 where it has been held annually.
 All tournaments was held in Germany at various venues.
 The first winners of the tournament was Bernd Hebecker from Germany and Mia Mevissen from Netherlands.

 Tournament was not organized in 2020–2022 due to coronavirus pandemic.
+It was announced that the tournament in 2023 will not be organized as part of the World Darts Federation and its results will not be included in the international and regional ranking of this organization.
+The event is organized by Dart Sport Club Bochum.